Moving Physical to Digital

-You can read the executive summary and full report here (deliverable 4.2)
+You can read the executive summary and full report here .

 Outputs from the SYNTHESYS2 Access visits can be viewed here.

-A set of performance indicators (PIs) for collections management have been developed (Deliverable 2.2).
-These aim to provide a set of benchmarks and definitions that are transferable across institutions, allowing individual bodies to create their own internal subsets of indicators.
-The SYNTHESYS project, with the help of a workshop held in October 2011, has developed a total of 68 PIs, related to the following categories:
+A set of performance indicators (PIs) for collections management were developed (Deliverable 2.2).
+These provided a set of benchmarks and definitions that were transferable across institutions, allowing individual bodies to create their own internal subsets of indicators.
+The SYNTHESYS project, with the help of a workshop held in October 2011, developed a total of 68 PIs, related to the following categories:

 A report on SYNTHESYS performance indicators can be found here.

 As part of the initiative to develop an EU-wide set of competencies for collections management (Deliverable 2.10), a workshop was held at the Museum National d’histoire Naturelle in Paris to discuss how this may be achieved (Deliverable 2.3).
 This task was brought together with an NHM bid to the Leonardo Transfer of Innovation Programme, resulting in €285,000 being awarded to facilitate the development of a pilot competency framework between October 2013 and September 2015.
 A report from the workshop can be found here.

 To prepare for the delivery of a number of collections management training courses, a ‘Training the Trainer’ workshop was held at the NHM in October 2011.
 Following this, five modular training courses on key collections management areas then took place between November 2011 and June 2013 (Deliverable 2.13-17) These were:

 A detailed report on all the above courses can be found here.